Human rights in Palestine: Freedom of the press

 As of 2006, sixteen Palestinian journalists have been killed or wounded by PA security forces or armed groups.

 Abdullah Issa, Palestinian publisher and editor of the on-line magazine Donia al Watan was detained in July 2006 by the Palestinian Authority for publishing a story about the theft of $400,000 from PA Foreign Minister Mahmud al-Zahar while visiting Kuwait.
 The story cast aspersions on Hamas for having large amounts of cash while the Palestinian people were suffering from poverty.
 This story had appeared elsewhere in the Arabic media.
 Issa, accused al-Zahar and Hamas of interfering with freedom of the press in the Palestinian territories and expressed disappointment with Hamas's failure to reign in corruption as promised in their election platform: "Our people have the right to hold Hamas accountable for the deterioration in their living conditions,...We were hoping that the Hamas government would start chasing and arresting all the murderers and thugs who continue to roam the streets of the Gaza Strip and to open all the cases of financial corruption."
-Donia al Watan's offices have been attacked by masked gunmen and there have been death threats against Issa and staff.
+Donia al Watans offices have been attacked by masked gunmen and there have been death threats against Issa and staff.

 The Al-Aqsa Martyrs' Brigades has been blamed for a number of attacks on journalists in the West Bank and Gaza Strip and the Arab television station Al-Arabiya's West Bank offices.

 In September 2001, Yasser Arafat's Tanzim kidnapped a Palestinian cameraman who shot film showing Palestinian citizens and police in Ramallah celebrating on 9/11/2001 following the attacks on US targets, and threatened to kill the cameraman if the film was shown on air.

 In September 2006, a journalist was severely beaten and the computer equipment in the office of the Palestinian Authority's official news agency Wafa was destroyed.
 Graffiti was sprayed on the wall accusing the agency of a lack of objectivity.
 Fatah officials noted that PA Foreign Minister Mahmoud Zahar has accused the agency "of waging a politically [sic]motivated campaign of incitement" against him and blamed Hamas for the attack.
 Khan Yunis governor Osama al-Farra condemned the attack, saying it, "reflected the continued state of anarchy and lawlessness in PA-controlled areas".